57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Best Christmas Party Buffet Ideas

-43. Hummus and Veggies
+44. Hummus and Veggies

 The best cheap Christmas party food ideas keep flavor in the budget, like homemade hummus served with fresh veggies.
 You can make a batch using a can of chickpeas, a few tablespoons of olive oil, a clove of garlic and a sprinkle of salt and paprika.

 Blend in a blender or food processor for five minutes, adding a few drops of water if needed to reach a smooth consistency.
-Then, slice up carrots, cucumbers and bell peppers and arrange it all on a tray for a cost-effective Christmas party that’s healthy and delicious.
+Then, slice up carrots, cucumbers and bell peppers and arrange them all on a tray for a cost-effective Christmas party that’s healthy and delicious.

 45. Spiced Pecans